 The Admissions Panel

 Our admissions panel comprises two Fellowship Councillors and an RSA Trustee.
 Applications are sent forward every Friday and applicants are elected on the following Wednesday.
 Once you have submitted your application, you can expect to hear back from us within 12 days.

 Who could be my reference and why do you need them?

-Once we receive your completed application form, the Fellowship Development team will contact your referees via email within two working days.
-Your referees will be asked a couple of questions based on how they know you and whether they consider you to have a commitment to positive social change.
+Please note we will only approach your referee should RSA or our Fellow-led nominations panel ask for further verification when reviewing your application.
+If we do reach out to your referee, they will be asked a couple of questions based on how they know you and whether they consider you to have a commitment to positive social change.
 This will be stored securely on our database as part of your application.

 What is a fast-track application and am I eligible?